hands-on-engineering/labs/ltspice/lab1/planning.md

 - Do Kirchoff's laws apply to non-ohmic devices?
 - Give a brief description of what nodal analysis is
 - What are the main steps to performing nodal analysis?
-- How does the SPICE engine programmatically analyze circuits?
-- What is a ballast resistor?
-- What SPICE directive do we use to perform a DC operating point simulation?
-- Simulate a basic battery, lamp, and resistor in series using LTSpice, and retrieve the operating point analysis results.
-- Why is SPICE useful in analyzing circuits with elements like diodes?

 ## Lab Assignment
-Estimated completion time: ~1.5 hours +- 30 minutes.
+Estimated completion time: ~0.5 hours +- 30 minutes.
 The variation depends heavily on skill level coming in, and the majority of time is expected to be reading the material in this lab and grasping concepts.